Courses

 This course is designed to help you understand the fundamentals of AI Ethics and Governance.
 The course begins with an introduction to meta-ethics and normative theories.
 It then follows with the practical ways AI systems can produce diverse harms to individuals, society, and even the biosphere, as well as the values that should be upheld when thinking about AI ethics.
 The course then goes into a deeper dive on the following topics: AI Sustainability through Stakeholder engagement and impact assessment, AI fairness and bias mitigation, accountability and governance, explainability and transparency, and the CARE & Act principles.

-Who is this Skills Track For?
+Who is this course for?

-Primarily, this guidebook is for researchers with an active interest in the ethics and governance of data science and AI.
+Primarily, this course is for researchers with an active interest in the ethics and governance of data science and AI.
 This doesn't mean you have to be a data scientist or develop machine learning algorithms.
 You could also be an ethicist, sociologist, or someone with an interest in law and public policy.
 This course has practical, and sometimes hands-on activities that are designed to a) encourage critical reflection and b) help you build practical understanding of the processes associated with effective and responsible engagement with AI systems.
 While they can be carried out as part of individual and self-directed learning, they are most suited to group discussion.

 Get Started